-While there may be endless reasons why your Gainesville home’s central air conditioner may need to be looked at by a certified contractor, there are several reasons that are most common.
+Although there are potentially hundreds of reasons why your Gainesville home’s central air conditioner may need to be looked at by a certified contractor, there are several reasons that are most common.
 Knowing what they are may clarify what a technician is referring to when they discuss the choices for fixing the problem.
-Here are the 5 most common problems that may cause your AC unit to fail.
+Here are the top five problems that may cause your AC unit to fail.
 Check out the list below and consider whether your home has any of these issues.
 If so, schedule an HVAC inspection.

 Shotty, haphazard or uncertified A/C wiring is risky and a possible fire hazard.
-Bad wiring can prevent the system from getting power or can trip the circuit breaker.
+Bad wiring often prevents the system from getting power or can trip the circuit breaker.

 - Your Air Conditioner is Depleting refrigerant

-Refrigerant (more commonly referred to as Freon) is the chemical that cools the air inside your air conditioning system. depleting levels of refrigerant usually will indicate a leak or problem with the refrigerant system.
+Refrigerant (also known as Freon) is the chemical that cools the air inside your air conditioning system. depleting levels of refrigerant usually will indicate a leak or problem with the refrigerant system.
 If your air conditioning system needs to be recharged with refrigerant, 90% of the time that suggests there is a leak.
 All refrigerant leaks should be located and repaired.
 For news about the phase out of R-22 refrigerant in the United States, we suggest that you to visit the U.S. EPA website.

 - Outside AC fan is not working